 - If you are taking Towada Kankou Dentetsu’s bus, get off at Kanchogai-dōri (官庁街通) if you are coming from Hachinohe, and get off at Towada Art Center (Towada-shi Gendai Bijutsukan-mae, (十和田市現代美術館前) if you are coming from Shichinohe-Towada.

 - If you are taking Oirase-gō, stop at Towada Art Center (Towada-shi Gendai Bijutsukan-mae, 十和田市現代美術館前).

 Farm Cafe Orta (農園カフェ オルタ)

-If you are looking for a highly-rated restaurant, Farm Cafe Orta is the place to be.
-They serve a western menu with plenty of good choices.
+Farm Cafe Orta is the place to be if you are looking for a highly-rated restaurant.
+They serve a Western menu with plenty of good choices.

 As the cafe doesn’t have a separate vegetarian menu, you will need to let the staff know what to exclude from the dishes you order.
 To assist your communication with the staff, you can utilize the phrases in our Essential Japanese Travel Phrases for Vegetarians and Vegans article.